Gerosullivan/Pangur/context/spec.md

 - **Movement**
   - Pangur (`3/1`) moves like a chess queen: any number of cells vertically, horizontally, or diagonally until blocked by a resident or board edge; cannot pass through mice.
   - Other cats move like a chess king: one cell in any direction per move, provided the destination is free; they cannot move through or over mice.
-  - Drag preview must update live bonuses (see Special Cells) and the incoming deterrence forecast.
   - Drop commits the move and updates any derived attributes immediately.
 - **Turn End**
-  - `Pass turn to mice` finalizes cat actions, triggers meow calculation, and hands off to the mouse phase.
+  - `End Turn` finalizes cat actions, triggers meow calculation, and hands off to the mouse phase.

 ## 6. Resident Mouse Phase